-Jaipur, April 19 Intense heatwave conditions are prevailing across many parts of RAJASTHAN, with Kota emerging as the hottest city on Friday, recording a maximum temperature of 44.3°C. However, northwesterly winds have brought some relief to residents as both day and night temperatures dropped by 1 to 6 degrees Celsius in several cities.
+Jaipur, April 19 Intense heatwave conditions are prevailing across many parts of Rajasthan, with Kota emerging as the hottest city on Friday, recording a maximum temperature of 44.3°C. However, northwesterly winds have brought some relief to residents as both day and night temperatures dropped by 1 to 6 degrees Celsius in several cities.

 Drop in Temperatures Across the State